MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 ## Cluster design choices

-Use the information in the [baseline reference architecture](azure-stack-hci-baseline.yml) to inform your decisions for the cluster design choices, which should be used together with the [Azure Stack HCI Sizer Tool][azs-hci-sizer-tool] to determine the "right size" of an Azure Stack HCI cluster for the intended workload.
+Refer to the [baseline reference architecture](azure-stack-hci-baseline.yml) when determining your cluster design options.
+Use these insights alongside the [Azure Stack HCI Sizer Tool][azs-hci-sizer-tool] to appropriately scale an Azure Stack HCI cluster according to the workload requirements.

-When using the _storage switchless_ design, it's important to consider that three-nodes is the maximum supported size for a storage switchless cluster.
-This is an important factor to consider for the cluster design choices, as you need to ensure that the intended workload(s) capacity requirements won't exceed the physical capacity capabilities of the three-node cluster specification.
-This is because it isn't possible to perform an "Add-Node gesture" to expand a "storage switchless" cluster beyond three-nodes.
-Therefore, it's **critically important** to understand your workload capacity requirements upfront and plan for any future growth, so that your workload doesn't exceed the storage and compute capacity over the expected lifespan of the Azure Stack HCI cluster hardware.
+When you use the _storage switchless_ design, it's crucial to remember that a three-node cluster is the maximum supported size.
+This limitation is a key consideration for your cluster design choices because you must ensure that your workload's capacity requirements do not exceed the physical capacity capabilities of the three-node cluster specification.
+Because you can't perform an add-node gesture to expand a storage switchless cluster beyond three nodes, it's **critically important** to understand your workload capacity requirements upfront and plan for future growth.
+This way you can ensure that your workload doesn't exceed the storage and compute capacity over the expected lifespan of the Azure Stack HCI cluster hardware.

 > [!CAUTION]
-> To increase the scale or perform an _add-node_operation for an existing three-node _storage switchless_ HCI cluster, you have to redeploy the cluster and add extra networking capabilities such as switches, ports, cables for storage traffic, and additional required nodes. <br><br> The maximum supported cluster size for the _storage switchless_ network design is three nodes.
+> To increase the scale (or perform an add-node operation) for an existing three-node _storage switchless_ HCI cluster, you have to redeploy the cluster and add extra networking capabilities such as switches, ports, cables for storage traffic, and additional required nodes. <br><br> The maximum supported cluster size for the _storage switchless_ network design is three nodes.
 Be sure to consider this limit when sizing the hardware during the cluster design phase to accommodate future workload capacity growth requirements.

 ### Network design